Potsdam Institute for Climate Impact Research (PIK)

 Test suite

 Before committing changes or opening a pull request (PR) to the code base, please make sure that all tests pass.
-The test suite is managed by tox <http://tox.readthedocs.io/> and configured to use system-wide packages when available.
+The test suite is managed by tox <https://tox.wiki/> and is configured to use system-wide packages when available.
 Install the test dependencies as follows:

 The test suite can be run from anywhere in the project tree by issuing: